 The way humans may panoramically imagine a borough in New York city composed of traffic and lurid bright lights jostles the immediacy of a person being there amid the cityscape.
 It is even easier to imagine droves of sharp-looking businessmen namelessly jaunting down Madison avenue.
 Modern art favors micro perspectives over molds and stereotypes of human behavior.

-Edward Hopper’s the Automat (1927) conveys the Modernist impulse to eclipse a macro image of New York City to compliment the subjective.
-The Automat focalizes on a ruminative female sunk in a swath of dusky color while in a dinner.
-Hopper—like Picasso or Lucien Freud—is concerned with nudity, or examining the world unpolished by a macro image of reality.
+Edward Hopper’s the Automat (1927) conveys the Modernist style of eclipsing the macro, such as New York City, with the subjective.
+The Automat focalizes on a ruminative female sunk in a swath of dusky color while in a diner.
+Hopper—like Picasso or Lucien Freud—is concerned with nudity, or examining the world unpolished by socially performative roles or paste-board masks.

 Where Sigmund Freud employed a cigar and notebook to probe his subjects—Lucien Freud, in the same fashion, was equipped with a canvas and brush.
 Like Hopper, Freud portrays humans as vibrantly alone, musing in dream-like states.